Audience Response Systems

 ARS at Columbia

-Here are some examples of how Columbia faculty are using ARS to enhance teaching and learning:
+Audience Response Systems are actively used in classrooms across Columbia University.
+Below are a few examples of how Columbia faculty are using ARS to enhance teaching and learning:

-Watch a short video of Carolyn Marvin using Poll Everywhere in her introductory neuroscience course to encourage discussion and engage students.
+Watch a short video of Caroline Marvin using Poll Everywhere in her introductory neuroscience course to encourage discussion and engage students.

 - Access the CTL’s Knowledge Base about Poll Everywhere where you can find how-to documents about Poll Everywhere at Columbia University.